Aquaponics and Hydroponics are essentially the same things,

 -Non-soil medium to hold the plant steady (at least in the beginning) like Rockwool, gravel, etc.

-Disadvantages : Hydroponic crops demand a large amount of fertilizers and when the fertilizers reach their cycle they must be discarded.
+Disadvantages : Hydroponic crops demand a large number of fertilizers and when the fertilizers reach their cycle they must be discarded.

 Advantage : Aquaponic crops have all the above-mentioned advantages.
 In addition to these advantages, we can mention that the fertilization of the plants is carried out thanks to the decomposition of the waste of the fish.
 The environment is not contaminated since waste is not generated, everything is recycled and recirculated within the system.
 Two sources of income are generated with plants and fish.